Here are the letters from the Race Directors (BJ and Rich) in the order they were sent out (most recent at the top).

 Below are some important early reminders:

-3. A requirement for participation at SD 100 is working 6 hours of trail maintenance or volunteering at a race, community or charity event if trail maintenance is not possible.
-The time period for this volunteer service is from mid-June 2024 to May 31, 2025.
+- A requirement for participation at SD 100 is working 6 hours of trail maintenance or volunteering at a race, community or charity event if trail maintenance is not possible.
+The time period for this volunteer service is from mid-June 2025 to April 30, 2026.
 If you reside in the greater San Diego area, we hope and expect you to accomplish your trail work on the SD 100 trails you’ll be running.
-The San Diego Trailfit web site (https://sdultrarunning.com/SD-Trailfit) has information and signup dates.
+The San Diego Trailfit web site (www.sdtrailfit.org) has information and signup dates.
 Those in Orange and North County SD can look at working at Daley Ranch which is looking for trail volunteers.
-It is the responsibility of all entrants to let the Race Directors know that you have completed the work by May 31, 2025.
+It is the responsibility of all entrants to let the Race Directors know that you have completed the work by April 30, 2025.
 This is a requirement for participation and anyone who does not accomplish 6 hours of volunteer service will not be allowed to run the race.
 We don’t have a form for you to fill out.
 You simply send us an email to let us know you’ve done the volunteer work.
 You can also send pictures, as we really dig pictures.
 You are on your honor, but trail karma is a mutha, so no BS!
 You can also choose to donate $100 which goes to support SURF, Trailfit, Lake Cuyamaca and our volunteers in lieu of your personal service.

-4. San Diego 100 offers a 50% refund for any entrant who withdraws by notifying the RD prior to April 15.
-There are no refunds after April 15 since after that date all funds are obligated and permits are finalized.
+- San Diego 100 offers a 50% refund for any entrant who withdraws by notifying the RD prior to March 15.
+There are no refunds after March 15 since after that date all funds are obligated and permits are finalized.
 There are no rollovers or transfer of race entrant fees.

-6. There will be a series of informal training runs and everyone is invited so please invite your friends and family if they want to join.
+- There will be a series of informal training runs and everyone is invited so please invite your friends and family if they want to join.
 If you run all five of these training runs, you will cover about 95 percent of the course.
 Both of us will be out at all the runs, running with you or working an aid station and/or the finish line.
 If you have any questions about the race, you will have a captive audience to answer any of your concerns, and we would love to meet those of you we don’t know already.

 Each of the runs will be between 20 and 25 miles as outlined below.
 We will have an aid station at some point along the run which we will mark with orange ribbon in case you miss the bright orange jugs or gallons of water.
 These aid stations will have water and maybe some Tailwind or gels.
 There will be snacks and beverages at the end, adult and otherwise.
-Again, all are welcome to attend.
-You can expect the course to be lightly marked with ribbon at key turns, but you are highly advised to bring the GPX, a map and/or turn by turn directions with you.
+Again, all are welcome to attend, registered runners or no. You can expect the course to be lightly marked with ribbon at key turns, but you are highly advised to bring the GPX, a map and/or turn by turn directions with you.
 It will not be marked like it will be during the race with confidence markers – just key turns – so please don’t freak out if you go a while without seeing a ribbon.
 If there isn’t a marked intersection, there probably isn’t a ribbon, and we trust you to find your way.
-If you have any doubts, find someone to hook up with who knows the course.
+If you have any doubts, find someone to run with who knows the course.

 Each of the runs will start at 7 AM with the exception of the night run (!!) with a little briefing by the RD’s about key turns and what to expect for your day.
 When the runs finish, of course, is up to you.

-Training Run #1 – Saturday, March 7 – Start (Trout Pond) to Middle Peak
+Training Run #1 – Sunday, February 22 – Start (Trout Pond) to Middle Peak

 We will do the first 18ish miles of the race.
 The run will start at the Los Vaqueros trailhead, also known as Big Bend or Trout Pond, just south of Lake Cuyamaca as opposed to the Lake itself to save the parking fee.
 The run will quickly join the SD 100 course at about mile 1 and go around the lake, down behind Stonewall before going around its north face and up and over!
 The course then goes back to Trout Pond where you started for an aid station at about 12 miles before going up and over Middle Peak to 4 corners, where you will leave the course for a quick 1.5 mile run down Milk Ranch Road to Trout Pond and your car.
 Will you have the guts to go the whole 18 or stop when you smell the beer?
-Given last year it was 40 degrees and raining, the smart answer for most was adult beverage and heated car.
+Given it is usually 40 degrees and raining, the smart answer for most was adult beverage and heated car.
 Can you be tougher?

-Training Run #2 – Sunday, March 30 – Sweetwater to Hammers Hideaway and back.
+Training Run #2 – Saturday, March 7 – Sweetwater to Hammers Hideaway and back.

 We will run from Sweetwater to Hammers Hideaway and back, about 20 miles.
 This is a part of the course, and the park, that many haven’t seen, and it is hard to incorporate into a loop, so we have to do it as an out and back.
 So on this run you go as far out and back as you like, though there will be an official turn around at Hammers, where there will be refreshments via an aid station.
 The Harvey Moore climb is a big one and good to see before race day.
 Post race refreshments will await you where you began at Sweetwater.
 Note that there is no reliable cell service at Sweetwater, so you will need cash to pay for your parking.

-Training Run #3 – Saturday, April 19 – Penny Pines to Trout Pond/Los Vaqueros trailhead
+Training Run #3 – Sunday, March 15 – Penny Pines to Trout Pond/Los Vaqueros trailhead

 A point to point run covering the last 20 or so miles to the finish.
 You will run on the PCT from Penny Pines to Sunrise.
 Don’t miss the turn to Sunrise or you will end up in Canada.
 From there you will work your way on the old course back to Trout Pond/Los Vaqueros trailhead with some beautiful meadow running.
 Again, you will be responsible for your own transportation, but we’ll have aid at Sunrise to help you on your way!
 Again, please feel free to put stuff out on Facebook about carpooling, or we will find you a ride back somehow.
 Please PLEASE don’t let the non-loop nature of the course keep you from participating.
 We will find a way to get you back where you belong.
 But we want everyone to be able to roughly feel what those last miles are like.
 It is a really fun rolling run, and doing it on fresh legs will give you the confidence you need on race day!

-Training Run #4 – Sunday, April 27 – The Big One! – Trout Pond/Cuyamaca Peak/Sweetwater
+Training Run #4 – Saturday, March 28 – The Big One! – Trout Pond/Cuyamaca Peak/Sweetwater

 An excellent test to see where you are at.
 This run is about 25 miles and designed as a point to point, but it is possible to loop it if you are in the mood for a really big day (see below).
 Otherwise, you will need to provide your own transportation from the finish (Sweetwater) to the start (Trout Pond), about 7 miles on Highway 79.
 Remember you will need cash to park at Sweetwater.
 Alternatively, you can close the loop on foot by traveling about 7 miles down West Side Trail to Paso Picacho and running the road or the Los Vaqueros route from there for roughly a 50k.
 But we are not marking it as a loop and if you choose to finish on foot, you are responsible for your own navigation.
 You can get aid from our finish line set up.
 Get on Facebook to find friends to help with rides.
 We haven’t ever left anyone stranded.
 Yet.